 A selection board must assure themselves that the candidate can be trusted to do the job within the ethical standards of the school.

-For further information, contact the national office at firstname.lastname@example.org
+For further information, contact Catherine directly at firstname.lastname@example.org

 The vetting of teaching posts is the responsibility of the Teaching Council.